Join the Great Dane Care Newsletter!

 Free access to exclusive tips, tricks, puppy info, training, and more.

-Tums is a generally safe remedy for mild gastrointestinal (GI) issues in dogs as long as the specific formula does not contain xylitol.
-The dosage will need to be adjusted upwards or downwards depending on the dog’s size.
+Tums is a generally safe remedy for dogs’ mild gastrointestinal (GI) issues as long as the formula does not contain xylitol.
+Depending on the dog’s size, the dosage will need to be adjusted upwards or downwards.

 You may be able to get some relief and may even cure your dog’s issues.
 Many GI issues are more serious, and you may need other medications.